📖 Introduction

 Exploitation

 The vulnerability lies in the template processing.
-While the application prevents using the word flag
+While the application prevents using the word flag directly and requires the final output to be FLAG, we can bypass these restrictions using template injection.

 - First, we confirm the vulnerability using a time-based payload: